 Because a business plan is such an important document, it is essential that you include the relevant information within it.
 But what exactly do you need to include in your business plan?

-On the sales side, you should include proposed pricing, where you will be selling and quantity sold estimates based on research; also include why the market will buy your product/services.
+- Sales and marketing: On the sales and marketing side, you should include proposed pricing, where you will be selling and quantity sold, estimates based on research; also include why the market will buy your product/services.
 You should also include a marketing plan outlining advertising ideas and marketing strategies.

-This is one of the most important parts of your business plan where you can outline all financial information relating to your business.
-You should include: start-up costs, projected balance sheets, amount of money necessary to get business off the ground, amount needed over year 2, 3 and 5 of the business, the plans for your funds, any additional funding required and all ongoing business expenses (salaries, insurance costs, promotional expenses etc.)
+- Financial plan: This is one of the most important parts of your business plan where you can outline all financial information relating to your business.
+You should include: start-up costs, projected balance sheets, amount of money necessary to get the business off the ground, amount needed over year 2, 3 and 5 of the business, the plans for your funds and any additional funding required and all ongoing business expenses (salaries, insurance costs, promotional expenses etc.)

 So there you have it, everything you should and can include in your business plan to give as much information as possible to your staff and any future investors.
 If you are as thorough as possible when putting together your business plan, you will be able to create a solid foundation on which to build your business.